-Long Term Accommodation Plan 2016-2021
+Long-Term Accommodation Plan

-The Niagara Catholic Long Term Accommodation Plan provides the Niagara Catholic District School Board with a direction in relation to the utilization of schools, aligned with the Mission, Vision and Values of the Board.
+The Niagara Catholic Long-Term Accommodation Plan provides the Niagara Catholic District School Board with a direction in relation to the utilization of schools, aligned with the Mission, Vision and Values of the Board.
 The direction with respect to Board school facilities recognizes that our Catholic schools are an integral part of vibrant and healthy communities.
 The Niagara Catholic District School Board is committed to ensuring that students are educated in the highest quality schools maximizing the use of Board facilities through pupil enrolment and the engagement of community partners.

 Pupil Accommodation Review